cptMoonDog/moon-dog-technologies/README.md

     - Set the bootfile for the KOS processor on the spacecraft to `payload.ks`.
     - Set the nameTag of the KOS processor to `[name you want your ship to have]:[name of mission to run], [mission parameter 1], [mission parameter 2], ... [mission parameter n]`.
  3. Mount your payload to your launch vehicle.
 The payload will wait until the launch vehicle delivers it to circular orbit and then run it's mission.
+ 4. Pro-tip: The upper stage can have two computer cores.
+One running the launch, and one running the payload program.
+There is no need to build a whole stage for that part, if the upper stage has the range you need.
+Just have an extra core that can take over after orbit insertion is complete.

 Mission Structure
 =================